Minimizers and best constants for a weighted critical Sobolev inequality involving the polyharmonic operator: Introduction and main results

 For $m,N\in\mathbb{N}$ and $p\ge 1$ with $N>mp$ is well known the Sobolev embedding $\mathcal{D}^{m,p}(\mathbb{R}^{N}) \hookrightarrow L^{p^{*}}(\mathbb{R}^{N})$, where $p^{*}=pN/(N-mp)$ is the critical exponent, $\mathcal{D}^{m,p}(\mathbb{R}^{N})$ denotes the completion of $C^{\infty}_0(\mathbb{R}^{N})$ in the norm $ \|u\|=\big(\sum_{|\xi|=m}\|D^{\xi}u\|^{p}_{L^{p}}\big)^{{1}/{p}} $ and $\|\cdot\|_{L^q}$ denotes the norm in $L^{q}(\mathbb{R}^N)$, $q\ge 1$.
 The explicit form of the best constant for the above embedding is known at least when $m=1$ or $p=2$, see \cite{Talenti} and \cite{S}.
 Furthermore, the functions that achieve the best constant are known to be radial and have been completely classified.
 These extremal functions play a central role in the analysis of elliptic equations involving critical exponents.
 Such equations have been extensively studied due to their rich structure and applications, see for instance \cite{Brezis-Nirenberg,zbMATH06394199,Gazzola-Grunau-Sweers,Clement-deFigueiredo-Mitidieri} and the references therein.

-Recently, the weighted Sobolev spaces including fractional dimensions $W^{m, p}_{R}$, $X^{m, p}_{R}$ and $\mathcal{D}^{m,p}_{R}(\alpha)$ have been studied by several researchers since the pioneering work of P. Mitidieri et al. \cite{Clement-deFigueiredo-Mitidieri}; see, for instance, \cite{Ibero1,Abreu, doOdeOliveira2014, JAJ,DCDS2019,CV2023,DoLuHa,CCM02017}.
-Next, we will briefly recall the definitions and basic properties these spaces and of their embedding into weighted Lebesgue spaces $L_{\theta}^{q}$.
+Recently, the weighted Sobolev spaces including fractional dimensions $W^{m, p}_{T}$, $X^{m, p}_{T}$ and $\mathcal{D}^{m,p}_{T}(\alpha)$ have been studied by several researchers since the pioneering work of P. Mitidieri et al. \cite{Clement-deFigueiredo-Mitidieri}; see, for instance, \cite{Ibero1,Abreu, doOdeOliveira2014, JAJ,DCDS2019,CV2023,DoLuHa,CCM02017}.
+In this work, we focus on the study of the weighted Sobolev space $\mathcal{D}^{m,p}_{T}(\alpha)$ with $p=2$ and $T=\infty$, which we will briefly describe below.
+A more-in-depth discussion and references on the topic can be found in Section~\ref{sec2}.